 If words could be said to have attitude, I’d say that’s the attitude of Old English vocabulary in modern English.

 Vive Old English!

-7 Responses to “Old English, Parvus sed Potens”
+7 thoughts on “Old English, Parvus sed Potens”

 I used to teach Robert Nye’s Beowulf to my 7th graders and for fun googled up an audio of an old English reading of a passage of the original story.
 The kids were fascinated and couldn’t believe that modern English started there.